boyscout99/microservice-demo/README.md

 2. Create folder `keys/` to store secret keys created in the following steps.
 3. Clone this repository with `git clone`.

->[!warning] If the VM is restarted you need to remount the volume (the address of the NFS server may have changed)
+> :warning: If the VM is restarted you need to remount the volume (the address of the NFS server may have changed)
+>
 >`sudo mount <nfs_server_ip_address>:/vol1 /mnt/nfs-client`
 >`sudo chmod go+rw /mnt/nfs-client`